 The many stained glass windows in our church give light and life to every gathering.
 They are the church’s most unique feature.
 Each one represents an important occurrence or person(s), worthy of remembrance, named in the window’s caption.
 As time passes, newer TUMC worshippers may enjoy the sanctuary even more with knowledge of this history of these beautiful windows.

-Click on an image to enlarge it.
-Place your cursor on the image to read the descriptive narrative about each window.
+Click on an image to enlarge it or read the descriptive narrative about each window.

 Chester Wadsworth Kapisak (1914-1931)